Welcome to Boston, where our reigning championship seasons now include summer.

 Cochituate State Park – Located in Natick, 30 minutes west of downtown Boston, this beautiful state park is the main feature of Lake Cochituate, made up of three interlocking lakes.
 With plenty of options for family picnics, boating, swimming, and fishing, this hidden fresh water oasis is an ideal summer spot for a quick day trip and break from the city.
 Hampton Inn Boston/Natick provides the perfect basecamp for your week at Lake Cochituate, offering free hot breakfast, premium wifi, and comfy Hampton beds.

 Belkin Family Lookout Farm – Located in Natick, this hidden New England gem offers pick your own fruit June through October and a cider house tap room.
 With train rides, a kids’ play area, petting farm and more, there is truly something for everyone at Lookout Farm.
 Make a weekend at the farm.
 With Hampton Inn Boston/Natick, Hilton Garden Inn Boston/Marlborough, Embassy Suites by Hilton Boston Marlborough, DoubleTree by Hilton Boston – Westborough, and Hampton Inn Boston – Westborough are but a short drive away.

 STAY IN BOSTON WITH HILTON

-With 21 hotels in the Greater Boston area, stretching from Curio Collection by Hilton to Hampton Inn by Hilton, there is something for every type of traveler on every type of adventure.
-Build a base on your Boston journey with Hilton’s Best of Beantown package.
-With $150 in savings to zoos, brew tours, drive-in movies, restaurants and more, you can choose your own Boston summer adventure and see why the experts voted Boston to the top of their lists.
+With many hotels in the Greater Boston area, stretching from Tapestry Collection by Hilton to Hampton Inn by Hilton, there is something for every type of traveler on every type of adventure.
+Build a base on your Boston journey with Hilton’s Weekend Like a Local package.